aleach/phingbehattask/README.md

 The behat balancer also allows for filtering on tags when using multiple profiles.

+Filtering matches behat filtering [http://behat.org/en/latest/user_guide/configuration/suites.html#suite-filters]

 The following example will first filter the features into profile specific features, by using the tags as a filter:
-  - default: Features tagged with (@wip, @profile, @login or @theme) will only be included and then balanced.
+  - default: NOT @wip AND NOT @profile AND NOT @login AND must contain @theme will only be included and then balanced.
-  - secondary_profile: Features taggegged with (@secondary_profile, @api, @secondary_theme) will only be included and then balanced.
+  - secondary_profile: NOT @secondary_profile AND NOT @api AND must contain @secondary_theme or the the text 'As a(n) administrator' will only be included and then balanced.
+The filters are based on behat's filters and as such will also match any features that contain scenarios that are tagged.
 ```xml
   <behat:balancer
     containers="5"